Distance-coupling as an Approach to Position and Formation Control: System Definition

 \subsection{Anchor and Anchor-distance Sets}

 We assume the presence of $p$-anchors which are represented by the set

 where $a_i$ is the position of the $i$-th anchor.
-We assume that the agent measures the distance from its position to each of the anchors.
+We also assume that the agent measures the distance from its position to each of the anchors.
 The \textit{anchor-distance} set is thus defined as

-where
+where $d(x,a_i) = \sqrt{ (x - a_i)^\T (x - a_i) }.$

 An example for when $p=3$ is shown in Figure \ref{fig:anchor_set_example}.
-In the interest of conciseness, the individual distance functions from the point $x$ are referred to as $d_i(x) = d(x,a_i)$, and the anchor-distance set is referred to as $\mc{D}(x) = \mc{D}(x,\mc{A})$.
+In future sections, we will also refer to the anchor distances as $d_i(x) = d(x,a_i)$ and the set $\mc{D}(x) = \mc{D}(x, \mc{A})$.
+Again, we stress that the only measurements available to an agent is the set $\mc{D}(x)$, and their (possibly inexact) location with respect to the global environment.